Felipe Gallardo Ceron

 MSc Geology (2015) and PGDiploma in Hydrogeology (2021), with experience in the acquisition and analysis of geological, hydrogeological, geophysical and hydrogeochemical data for the development of hydrogeological conceptual models and numerical flow and mass transport models.

-In October 2022, I moved to Leeds pursuing PhD studies as part of the PANORAMA DTP cohort.
-During my PhD, I will be studying groundwater flow and transport models aiming to find the best approach for predicting contaminant migration in heterogenenous sediments.
+- During my PhD, I will be studying groundwater flow and transport models aiming to find the best approach for predicting contaminant migration in heterogeneous sediments.

-In that context, one of my main objetives is to adequately reconstruct both permeability and sorption fields, and identify the key componentes/layers/variables that control flow and transport in this type of media.
-At the same time, the effects of climate change, the saline wedge and the behaviour of different sorbing and non-sorbing contaminants will be evaluated and analysed.
+- One of the main objetives of my research is to adequately reconstruct the permeability and sorption fields, and identify the key components/layers/variables that control flow and transport in this type of media.
+The effects of climate change, the saline wedge and the behaviour of different sorbing and non-sorbing contaminants will be evaluated and analysed.

 Research interests